Timagoras

 In Greek mythology, Timagoras (Τιμαγόρας) is a foreigner living in Athens, who falls in love with a lovely Athenian boy, Meles.
 His love is nevertheless rejected by the youth, who depending on versions tasks him to accomplish a number of difficult requests only to turn him down anyway, or bids him to jump from a great height.
-The spurned Timagoras ends his life the same way in both cases, by flunging himself from the rock of the Athenian Acropolis and finding death at the crags below.
+The spurned Timagoras ends his life the same way in both cases, by flinging himself from the rock of the Athenian Acropolis and finding death at the crags below.

 The myth is attested in two main authors, second-century traveller Pausanias, and the author of the Suda, a Byzantine lexicon of the tenth century AD.
 The myth is one of the several examples of a devoted suitor courting in vain the cruel object of his desire, and eventually taking his life.

 Mythology

 Pausanias

 Eros and Anteros on a first-century marble relief from Knossos, Crete.

 Timagoras was a foreign-born resident of Athens (a metic, allowed permanent residence but no political rights) who fell in love with a local Athenian boy, Meles.
 Meles rejected Timagoras' affections however, and challenged him to climb to the highest point of the rock (the Athenian Acropolis) and jump from there.
 Timagoras little valued his life compared to his wish to fulfill every demand or whim of the boy's, so he obliged and killed himself after falling from great height.
 When Meles learnt that Timagoras had actually gone through with his suggestion, he was overwhelmed with remorse and guilt.
 He too then threw himself from the same place and died.
 The foreign residents of Athens then erected an altar to Anteros, god of mutual love, whorshipped as the avenging spirit of Timagoras.